 Topics on this page include:

-Making friends isn't always easy, but it's not impossible.
-Friendships can be formed in lots of different situations, like when someone new shows up at school or work.
+Making friends isn't always easy, but it's worth the effort.
+Friendships can be made in lots of different situations, like when someone new shows up at school or work.

-If you're looking to make new friends, consider putting yourself in new situations, like:
+If you want to make new friends, consider putting yourself in new situations, like:

 Remember that making new friends can sometimes take time.
-Just because you try something new and don't end up with lots of new BFFs straight away doesn't mean you should give up or stop trying to make new friends.
+Just because you try something new and don't end up with lots of new BFFs straight away doesn't mean you should give up or stop trying.

 There can be times in life where it seems there's no one around or you don't feel confident about meeting people.
 It's important to remember that circumstances can change, especially if you're willing to make changes yourself.